 2. Do as much prepwork and planning the summer before to ease your load once you are teaching 8 hours a day.

 I can’t emphasize the importance of this enough.
 I know this can be challenging for some, as you may not even know what subjects you are teaching or even WHERE you are teaching until August, but if it is possible, do as much planning as you can in the summer.
 The irony of a “planning” period is that you rarely even plan during that time AT ALL!
-That short window of time (mine is currently 50 minutes and since I have 5 different preps that is 10 minutes a day to prepare for each of my different classes – HAHA) will get filled up QUICKLY with meetings, drop ins from other teachers, grading, and responding to emails.
+That short window of time (mine is currently 50 minutes and since I have 5 different preps that are 10 minutes a day to prepare for each of my different classes – HAHA) will get filled up QUICKLY with meetings, drop-ins from other teachers, grading, and responding to emails.
 Especially if you teach science, you will need the majority of that time to test out and prep labs and activities.
 Because of this, I never actually do any planning at school.
 Planning and designing curriculum is actually my favorite part of our job (hence why I started my TeachersPayTeachers store) so it is my “treat” to work on this during summers and mid-year vacations.
 This frees up my evenings during the school week to grade, recharge, and REST.

 3. Decide on your classroom management strategy and procedures NOW and START STRICT!!!